md-naim-hassan-saykat/emotion-recognition-nlp/README.md

 | Ensemble            | 90% | 0.91 | 0.89 | 0.90 |

 > Note: BERT gave the highest F1-score across all emotion classes.
 Surprise had the lowest scores due to class imbalance.

+## Disclaimer

+This project is shared for academic demonstration purposes only.
+Reuse, reproduction, or distribution is not permitted without explicit permission.